GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 would be
 `jdbc:mysql://google/mydb?socketFactory=com.google.cloud.sql.mysql.SocketFactory&cloudSqlInstance=foo:bar:baz`

-A tool is available in `examples/getting-started` that can help you generate the right JDBC URL.
+A tool is available in `examples/getting-started` that can help generate the JDBC URL and verify that connectivity can be established.

 ### Postgres